Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • The clones are able to do musou.
 The clones' musou gauge is probably shared with Hanzo himself, so at high levels they can endlessly spam musou as long as they remain on the map.

 • You can make a clone get on a ladder.
 Clones have no collision while they're on the ladder, and any input just makes them drop down.
-This same trick doesn't seem to work for mounting a horse or a war machine with a clone.
+This same input doesn't seem to work for mounting a horse or a war machine with a clone.

-• Normally clones disappear when you're on a war machine, but if you did the character switch trick, they will stay active instead.
-It seems you can't control the clones at all while on a war machine, though.
+• Normally clones disappear when you mount a horse or a war machine, but if you did the character switch trick first, they will stay around instead.
+It seems you can't control the clones at all while mounted, though.

 • Clones created during TTA will have a golden glow on them.
 The glow doesn't end even after TTA ends, they just stay golden until vanishing.

-• The characters generated by the special attacks of Kyubi, Sun Wukong and Yueying remain separate from Hanzo's clones.

-• I tried using various characters' different specials (like Xiahou Ba's speed buff) while the clones are on the field just to see if there would be an interaction, but so far I didn't notice any.
+• I tried using some of the other characters' different specials (like Xiahou Ba's speed buff) while the clones are on the field just to see if there would be an interaction, but so far I didn't notice any.
+The NPC characters generated by the special attacks of Kyubi, Sun Wukong and Yueying remain separate from Hanzo's clones.

 ### Other notes

 Hanzo Hattori is able to breach some sloped floor since his air special gives him such a high velocity forward zip.
 However, it's difficult to stay out of bounds afterwards because the air special also gives him a lot of height and usually pushes him back up above ground level.
 He needs very steep angled floor (or to save & reload mid-attack) for this to work.

+## Xingcai

+• Speed / Speed + Recovery

+### Top infinite jumper

+Xingcai is the 2nd best in the game for horizontal chainable air movement thanks to her fast, forward-propelling air special and double jump.
+She is only slightly worse in this regard than Yukimura Sanada since her air special's animation is slightly longer and doesn't cross as much distance.

+To make up for this, Xingcai is much better at gaining height during infinite jumps compared to Yukimura Sanada - she is arguably in the overall Top 3 in this regard.
+Her air charge attack gives good height and it can be interrupted with her air special, so it can be incorporated inside an infinite jump combo to gain height faster.
+And since this additional height comes from a regular attack, it's not subject to random height loss like air specials are, which is really good for jump consistency.

+Using the air charge attack can be a bit tricky at first.
+If you mess up your timing, Xingcai will do a downsmash which will make you lose a lot of height.
+Still, learning to use it is essential for getting the most out of your infinite jumps with this character.

+All of this makes her the most reliable infinite jump team member in the game, good for any kind of a situation.
+There's rarely any reason not to use her as the other infinite jump character whenever she's available.

+### Top angled glitch

+Xingcai is able to bypass even thick walls very quickly by using either her ground or air special.
+Musou and C5 also work for medium-thick walls, although both of these options are slower.

+She becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.

+### Good speed movement

+Her ground special makes her ride around on her shield.
+This movement benefits from Agility and can be sped up with jump cancelling.
+With Agility 10, this should correspond to around 205 or 210 speed, and as such, it can obsolete a horse.
+The worst part is that it costs a lot of musou to move around like this.

+Repeatedly doing her air special is also a speed movement tactic, although overall this is slightly slower than using the ground special.

+### Other notes

+She can technically hit a short range through walls using her air special (and maybe musou?) but the range is so short that it's unlikely to help.

+The downsmash of her air charge attack has one of the fastest falling speeds in the game.
+Knowing this might be useful in the rare circumstance where it's necessary to descend quickly.

 ## Yukimura Sanada